MichaelFlops/OSOD/README.md

 __NOTE__ This repo is an alaysis / explanation of the system, as well as general improvements

 getting started:
+#### To run locally, clone the repo and run

 `git clone https://github.com/MichaelFlops/OSOD`

 `npm install`

 `grunt serve`

+## What ctm is
+Ctm is a file format for storing 3D triangle meshes in a compact and versatile way.

+# Understanding the code

+This project primarily relies on codeMirror to generate a text editor in the browser
+## Example 1: Bouncing ball

 ## Original ReadMe below: